Thrasyvoulos Tsakalotos: Diplomatic career

 In 1957–1960, Tsakalotos also served as Greece's ambassador to Yugoslavia.
 In April 1967, following the fall of Ioannis Paraskevopoulos' government, Tsakalotos was suggested to Andreas Papandreou as the possible head of a national unity government.
 Papandreou suspected the proposal had come from the King, but he dismissed the idea as Tsakalotos did not have the support of the "democratic camp" and because he believed a national unity government at that time was unacceptable.
 Following the Metapolitefsi of 1974, Tsakalotos became a supporter of Andreas Papandreou and the Panhellenic Socialist Movement (PASOK); in the elections of 1985 he published a statement encouraging people to vote for PASOK and saying that he felt Andreas was like a brother to him.

 On 23 March 1984, as a symbolic gesture of reconciliation and healing of the divisions caused by the Civil War, Tsakalotos publicly met and shook hands with his erstwhile adversary, Markos Vafiades, the commander of the Communist forces.

 Thrasyvoulos Tsakalotos died in Athens on 15 August 1989.

 Personal life

-Tsakalotos' first cousin's grandson, or first cousin twice-removed, Euclid Tsakalotos, is a Syriza MP and served as Minister of Finance in Alex Tsipras' second cabinet.
+Tsakalotos' first cousin's grandson, or first cousin twice-removed, Euclid Tsakalotos, is a New Left MP and served as Minister of Finance in Alex Tsipras' second cabinet.